 Though the rates have been lowered, but the practice of differential rate still continues.

 As the AAR Ruling is binding only such individual case in which ruling has been given, and does not have precedent value, it has persuasive value.
-It means buyers can use the ruling of this matter in their petitions before jurisdictional officer.
+It means buyers can use the ruling of this matter in their petitions before the jurisdictional officer.